oslabs-beta/next-persist/README.md

     import PersistWrapper from 'next-persist/src/NextPersistWrapper';
     ```
 3. If utilizing localStorage to persist client-state:<br>
-    Import `{ getStorage }` into your reducer(s) you plan to persist.
+    Import `{ getLocalStore }` into your reducer(s) you plan to persist.
     ```
     // yourReducer.js
-    import { getStorage } from 'next-persist'
+    import { getLocalStore } from 'next-persist'
     ```
 4. If utilizing cookies to persist client-state:<br>
-    Import `{ getCookie }` into your frontend at the top level of your Next.js app as well as into any reducer(s) you plan to persist.
+    Import `{ getCookieProps }` into your frontend at the top level of your Next.js app as well as importing `{ getCookieStore }` into any reducer(s) you plan to persist.

     ```
     // _app.js
-    import { getCookie } from 'next-persist/src/next-persist-cookies'
+    import { getCookieProps } from 'next-persist'

     // yourReducer.js
-    import { getCookie } from 'next-persist/src/next-persist-cookies'
+    import { getCookieStore } from 'next-persist'
     ```

 ---